-Early explorations into memory as physical matter.
+Early explorations where memory takes physical form.
 Wire, paper, and handmade forms become vessels for what cannot be spoken.

 The line becomes architecture.
-Paths, routes, and passages map psychological terrain — the space between inside and outside.
+Paths, routes, and passages map a psychological terrain between inside and outside.

 The body's outer layer as testimony.
-Wrinkles, folds, and scars appear as wandering lines on the surface of the material.
-Leather, paper, and wire trace the marks left by time, emotion, and encounter.
+Wrinkles, folds, and scars appear as wandering lines.
 The wound is also a record.

-Where the journey arrives: pure psychological presence.
-Bronze, wire, and restrained painting distil years of practice into stillness.
+Where the journey arrives: a state of stillness.
+Bronze, wire, and restrained painting distil years of practice into presence.
 The figure exists between someone and no one.

 Exhibition documentation, studio process, and artist talks